circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 order: 10
 ---

+This document describes using the `deploy` step with example instructions in the following sections:

+* TOC
+{:toc}

+## Deployment Overview

-Deploy to any service by adding commands to `.circleci/config.yml` and setting secrets on the Project Settings > Environment Variables page of the CircleCI application.
+It is possible to deploy to any service by adding commands to `.circleci/config.yml` and setting secrets on the Project Settings > Environment Variables page of the CircleCI application.
 Available deployment targets include Azure, Google (App Engine, Container Engine, and Cloud) and many others.
-This document describes using the `deploy` step with example instructions for AWS, Azure, and Heroku deployment.

 Add the `deploy` step to your `config.yml` to set up conditional deployment for your application.
 The following example uses a bash command to check that the current branch is the `master` branch before running any deploy commands.
 Without this check, `<your-deploy-commands>` would be executed every time this job is triggered.
 It is also possible to create a separate job for deploy for this purpose, see [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows/) for instructions.